Neocolonialism (video game): Development

-Seth Alter first got the idea in September 2011, when he was playing German-style board games with friends in Boston.
+Esther Alter first got the idea in September 2011, when she was playing German-style board games with friends in Boston.
 A friend jokingly wondered how to make a board game "based solely on the Marxist theory of neocolonialism—in which developed-world institutions control developing-world countries by purely financial means."
-A few months later, Alter reported his progress on the game so far, on a blog, with his screenname "sampedestal": "Neocolonialism is a complex cocktail of background financial and political decisions conjured by a global potpourri of rich people.
+A few months later, Alter reported her progress on the game so far, on a blog, with her screenname "sampedestal": "Neocolonialism is a complex cocktail of background financial and political decisions conjured by a global potpourri of rich people.
 It's far more subtle than its ancestral waves of colonialism were."
-Later that month he wrote:
+Later that month she wrote:

 I have designed Neocolonialism to make some pretty significant approximations of what in reality is an exceedingly complicated system.
 Each region, for example, has only ten sovereign bonds, which players can buy or sell.
 It is a simple system that in no way reflects how sovereign bonds function at a technical, legal level, but it does reflect how they are wielded by finance capitalists as a kind of tool or weapon against their peers (and also the rest of the world).

-During the stages of development, Alter showed the developing versions of the game to various people who were interested, and he received a great deal of feedback.
-Seth Alter requested donations for supporting himself while working on the game, stating in a video, "If you donate, you'll have a chance to take over the whole world."
+During the stages of development, Alter showed the developing versions of the game to various people who were interested, and she received a great deal of feedback.
+Esther Alter requested donations for supporting herself while working on the game, stating in a video, "If you donate, you'll have a chance to take over the whole world."

 A version called "Neocolonialism 1.0" was released in November 2013, and was made available for purchase online.

 Reception

 During its development and through its release, Neocolonialism has received mostly positive reception.
-Alter himself observed:
+Alter herself observed:

 I got overly positive feedback from the people that saw the game.
 Perhaps the most interesting conversation I had was with a lady about why I chose to make a serious game that forces players to be the antagonists rather than the 'good guys' in the world.
 My response, which I hadn't quite formulated until I was in the middle of saying it, was that first, the idea of someone playing 'hero' to save the world is a very problematic paradigm; and second, because playing 'hero' is mostly wishful thinking.

 Rock, Paper, Shotgun wrote that "it seems very smart" and predicted that a game will "spin out into a world of dodgy dealings, with players ... making secret deals to get themselves into power, collaborating in their political policies, and looking to exploit the cheap labour of the developing world as much as possible".
 IndieGames.com called it a "[b]rilliantly nasty imperialism simulator".
 PC Gamer called it "DEFCON with a bail-out instead of a bomb.
 Your job is to do as much harm as possible to the world, all in the name of your growing Swiss bank account ...
 If the life of a heartless hyper-capitalist monster appeals, you can back Neocolonialism at its Kickstarter page."